Malwarebytes VPN Review

 The Malwarebytes VPN would be good for:

-- Windows, iOS, or Mac users only: Although Android apps are coming soon, right now the VPN only works on Windows, iOS, and Mac computers.
+- Android, Windows, iOS, or Mac users only: Maybe Linux and router compatibility is coming someday.
+For now, the VPN only works on more conventional devices.

 - Someone who wants Netflix and torrenting access: If you want a VPN for streaming, Malwarebytes hits the mark (but every server may not be Netflix-compatible).